One of Portland's nicknames is the City of Roses, and this town has long been…

 Dwelling in a city can be a stressful experience but for residents and visitors alike Washington Park is a terrific place to escape to for a break.
 Here you’ll find the Oregon Zoo, children’s museum, woodland trails, an amazing rose garden and the Portland Japanese Garden.
 For a greater ‘outdoors’ experience Portland has Forest Park, a 5,200 acres woodland area right in the heart of the Portland metro area.

-The park is situated on 12 acres in Washington and encompasses and 8 gardens and an authentic Japanese tea house.
+The Japanes Garden is situated on 12 acres in Washington Park and encompasses and 8 gardens and an authentic Japanese tea house.
 It was designed in 1963 and when His Excellency Nobuo Matsunaga, the former Ambassador of Japan to the United States, visited Portland Japanese Garden, he proclaimed it to be “the most beautiful and authentic Japanese garden in the world outside of Japan.”

 It is a stunning place to visit any time of the year.
 Like most authentic Japanese gardens this one is beautifully crafted but at the same time, everything feels totally natural, serene and unplanned.
 The paths take you on a winding journey among the plants, trees and water features of the park.